jnngu/jamcc/README.md

 ## Why Rust?
 I wanted to write it in SML but I was dissuaded by some friends.
 Maybe in the future.

 My friend is working on a [SML compiler for C](https://github.com/brandonspark/smlcc), though.
+Check him out!
 ## What can it do?
 It can generate code for a main function, returning an integer.
 When I say small subset, I mean small.
 ```